PavelMostovoy/NavTracking/README.md

 Navigation tracking Project

 Initially POC built with Flet(Python) framework
-Python implementation potentially will be changed to the Tauri (Rust)
+Python implementation potentially will be changed to the Dioxus (Rust)

 # Structure:
 * /devices_src - code for the devices that could be used in project